Looking for the best book club books? I’ve got you covered.

 Everything’s different now, and Rachel has a chance to become a part of the world she’s only watched from a distance.

-What’s in it for you: A gripping, enthralling thriller.
+What’s in it for you: A gripping, enthralling book club book

 However, some things in Mia’s past are best kept hidden.
 And when a child custody battle erupts in the town that puts Elena and Mia on opposing sides, Elena determines to uncover Mia’s dark past.

-What’s in it for you: A beautifully written, compelling novel on adolescence and the power of influence.
+What’s in it for you: A beautifully written, compelling book club book on adolescence and the power of influence

 They may have followed their hearts, broken the rules, but what happens next may just break yours.